sourcegraph/learn/posts/how-to-create-a-sourcegraph-cloud-account.md

 Open your browser of choice, and we can get started.

-## Creating a Sourcegraph cloud account with GitHub
+## Navigate to the Sourcegraph cloud sign up page

 In your browser address bar, type in [sourcegraph.com](https://sourcegraph.com).
 When the page is fully loaded, you’ll receive a page similar to the following, with Sourcegraph’s logo and a search bar.